mohammadRezanilchiyan/Extreme-Temperature-Analysis/README.md

 Stations are aggregated into regions (NW, NE, SW, SE France).

+# Data Exploration
+This step answers *“What is inside the data?”*
+- Check data size, structure, and variables
+- Identify missing values and outliers
+- Use summary statistics and visualizations
+- Understand relationships between variables

 ## Why Wet-Bulb Temperature?
 # What is Wet-Bulb Temperature (Tw)?